Can I Take Plan B While Breastfeeding?

 While levonorgestrel does pass into a woman's breast milk, it's present in such a small concentration that it's unlikely to cause any harmful effects to the nursing baby, explained Jerome Chelliah, M.D., M.P.H., a board-certified OB-GYN and vice president of clinical operations at HerMD, a women's healthcare center based in Cincinnati.

-Research shows that levonorgestrel does not affect the composition of the milk, the growth and development of the baby, or the milk supply.
+Research shows that levonorgestrel does not affect the composition of the milk, the growth and development of the baby, or the breast milk supply.
 In fact, nursing can resume three to four hours after taking Plan B with no risk to the baby.

 The half-life of levonorgestrel is about 24.4 hours.